hbctraining/Intro-to-ChIPseq/lessons/09_differential_peaks.md

 ## Learning Objectives

-* Learning how to use the DiffBind workflow to assess differential binding between two sample classes
+* Learn how to use the DiffBind workflow to assess differential binding between two sample classes
-* Assessing relationship between samples using PCA
+* Assess the relationship between samples using PCA
-* Evaluating consensus diff peaks between two different tools
+* Evaluate results from different tools

 ## Tools for evaluating differential peak enrichment